Cyber Monday may be over, but great prices are here to stay.

 Organic, natural New Zealand wool dryer balls that are produced by hand using fair trade practices.
 Large size.
 Satisfied customers brag that they reduce drying time.
 Set of 6 balls with cute sheep graphics and a storage bag.

-Have a slight "sheep" smell that isn't overpowering and may fade with use.
 May not reduce static on some types of fabric.

 Value-priced pack of 6 all-natural dryer balls.
 Made from New Zealand wool.
 Large size.
 Wool is densely packed.
 Comes with a storage bag.
+No chemicals are used during the production process.

-Some users didn't experience noticeable results such as a reduction in static.
 Balls tend to develop "pills" after several times in the dryer.

 Made of nontoxic plastic material with soft "spikes" that soften clothes naturally.
 Known to cut drying time.
 You get 4 large balls for a reasonable price.
+Helps eliminate wrinkles that would otherwise occur during drying.

 Balls may split in half with wear and tear from frequent use.
-Not as effective when used with large fabrics like blankets and sheets.

 Lots of user-friendly features for an affordable price – pack of 6, large size, and all-natural New Zealand wool.
 Bag included.
+Can be used on any type of laundry including towel loads.

 Won't work at reducing static and drying times on all types of laundry.
-Rare complaints of a strange smell that may fade over time.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.